OldGregg570/CST236/README.rst

-Welcome to CST 236 Lab 7
+Welcome to CST 236 Lab 8
 ------------------------

-In this weeks lab you will be running a fuzz test script against SharpTona to find bugs
+In this lab you will create a sanity test that will import all python modules and instantiate any class and call any functions.

 .. note::